 Free travel on State rail services is available to everyone permanently living in Ireland that is aged 66 and over.
 Certain people under that age are also entitled.
 Get more information about Free Travel.

-Budget 2023: extension of public transport fare reductions
+Budget 2024: extension of reduced fares on public transport

-It was announced that reduced fares of 20% on public transport will continue until the end of 2023.
-The 50% price reduction on the Young Adult Leap Card will continue until the end of 2023.
-The Young Adult Leap Card will be extended to 16, 17 and 18 year olds in third-level education.
+It was announced that reduced fares of 20% on public transport will continue in 2024.
+The 50% price reduction on the Young Adult Leap Card will continue until the end of 2024.

 The DART (Dublin Area Rapid Transport) runs along the east coast of Ireland from Malahide in county Dublin to Greystones in county Wicklow.
 Details of the facilities available in all DART stations and DART timetables are available on the Iarnród Éireann website.
 DART fares can be paid in cash or passengers can buy pre-paid tickets to avail of discounts on their journeys.
 You can also use Leap Cards.